dkareti/text-story-generator/README.md

 # text-story-generator
-This web-app asks the user to begin a story and uses a lightweight llm model to finish it.
+This web-app asks the user to select

 I utilized a lightweight model because deploying this app for free requires the app to be under